 Directors, Nominees and Executive Officers

-The following table provides information with respect to directors, nominees and executive officers of VAALCO.
-Each executive officer has been elected to serve until his successor is duly appointed or elected by the board of directors or his earlier removal or resignation from office.
+The following table provides information with respect to current directors, nominees and executive officers of VAALCO.
+Each director will be elected to serve until the next annual meeting of stockholders or until his successor is elected and qualified.